 When considering cannabis as a therapeutic option, some groups of patients should be cautious or even avoid administration of cannabis.
-Please remember that your doctor's instructions should always take precedence.

 The use of cannabis during pregnancy should be avoided.
 Cannabinoids will reach the foetus through the umbilical cord and may slow foetal growth and affect the development of the nervous system.
 Cannabis should also be avoided during breastfeeding, as it is detected in breast milk1.

 When using cannabis in combination with other substances that have a depressant effect on the central nervous system (CNS) – such as alcohol, benzodiazepines and opiates – there may be an additive tranquillizing effect2,3.